JeniferA-2003/SmartParkingSystem/README.md

 System Overview:

-1.An IR sensor is connected to the ESP32 to detect the presence of a vehicle in a parking slot.

-2.Upon detection, the ESP32 updates the status of the slot.

-3.The ESP32 board connects to the internet via built-in Wi-Fi and sends data to the Arduino Cloud.

-4.The data is visualized through a user dashboard, displaying the real-time status of parking slots (Occupied/Vacant).
+An IR sensor is connected to the ESP32 to detect the presence of a vehicle in a parking slot.Upon detection, the ESP32 updates the status of the slot.The ESP32 board connects to the internet via built-in Wi-Fi and sends data to the Arduino Cloud.The data is visualized through a user dashboard, displaying the real-time status of parking slots (Occupied/Vacant).

 Project Phases: